jemmings-git/pyrite_analysis/README.md

 `xdd_binned_results_strat_only.csv` - the results of text mining as presented on Figures 1C-1D

-`redox_zones.txt` - anoxic temporal stages A-E derived from interpretaiton of the text mining outputs
+`redox_zones.txt` - anoxic temporal stages A-E derived from interpretation of the text mining outputs